romano108/new-portfolio-site-chang/README.md

 ## Implementation 🛠️

 This website was recreated from scratch by closely studying the design elements of Brittany Chiang's site.
-It's a homage to their exceptional design skills, and every effort has been made to credit their work appropriately.
+It's a homage to their exceptional design skills, and every effort has been made to credit their work appropriatelys.

 ## Technical Stack 🧰